ericdmoore/solar-pi/README.md

 - [Fusebox For Load](https://amzn.to/3Od4Y8O) - to keep things isolated, safe, and tidy
 - Stuff You want to Power
   - [Lights](//amzn.to/3yNEipz) - Because if you learn one thing from Matt From [DIY Perks](//www.youtube.com/playlist?list=PLOJU8YJjFwGN0hMRewz2_u2IefV-vipsk) - it's that LED strips are incredible, and how is instantly imporved vision not at the top of your list?
+  - [PhotoCell Switch](//amzn.to/3z6KE4C) - Because you want some stuff to only run at night
-  - [USB Sockets](//amzn.to/3RFZ6rm) - Because sometimes your phone is low
+  - [USB Sockets](//amzn.to/3RFZ6rm) - Because sometimes your phone has a low battery
   - [Water Pumps](//amzn.to/3Pt5ZKX) - Because sometimes you want to start a green house with all this stuff
   - [12v Digital Timer](//amzn.to/3aFPw7g) - Because you are not a knuckle dragger who wants to turn the pump on and off EVERYDAY for the rest of your life
   - [Fans](//amzn.to/3RQ7FQP) - Because sometimes it's hot